Click here for the home page

 The real Barack Obama.

 During the 2008 presidential campaign, I tried to give Barack Obama the benefit of the doubt, when he said he was not a Moslem.
 He seemed nicer than Hillary Clinton, anyway.
 However, I knew that supporters like Colin Powell weren't telling the truth when they said he was never a Moslem, because when he attended school in Indonesia, under the name of Barry Soetoro, school records stated his religion as "Muslim," so at least he was one then, if not a very observant member of that creed.
 Now, judging from his actions since becoming president, I have a nagging suspicion that he never really left Islam.
 Or perhaps I should say he left Islam, but Islam didn't leave him.
-Here are fifty-seven reasons why I suspect that in his heart, he's still a Moslem:
+Here are the reasons why I suspect that in his heart, he's still a Moslem:

 1. Certifi-gate: When it became obvious (even to my untrained eye) that Obama's "certificate of live birth" was a fake, he refused to release the real birth certificate for nearly three years.
 By contrast, when questions arose concerning John McCain's birth, he released his birth certificate without hesitation, and the questions stopped.
 What was Obama hiding?
 That he wasn't born at all?
 That he was born, but not in Hawaii?
 That his father wasn't really the Kenyan man we all heard about?
 Just the fact that he waited so long to release the birth certificate leaves us wondering if the new one is the real McCoy, or a scrubbed-up version of it.